Author design furniture for rent is a new proposal that I propose with my design creations and works of art.

 My creations are the fruit of more than 30 years drawing, experimenting, creating.
 Going from the sketch to the model, then to the prototype and finally to a real scale with different woods and finishes.
 Sometimes inspiration arises in a few minutes and sometimes in a few years … Due to my academic studies, I am conditioned but at the same time the “technical baggage” helps me to come to fruition.

 The different carpentry, cabinetmaking, antique restorer, carving, upholstery, furniture design studies and culminating in sculpture in Fine Arts.
 All this “path” helps me in my achievements.

 Jean Baptiste Van den Heede.
 Cabinetmaker-Designer-Artist.

-We manufacture custom rustic tables with noble woods such as olive, oak, walnut … Furniture pampered one by to last hundreds of years and for the enjoyment of the whole family.
+We manufacture custom brutalist creations with noble woods such as olive, oak, walnut … Furniture pampered one by to last hundreds of years and for the enjoyment of the whole family.

 We are talking about a unique piece of furniture, made to measure, with a personalized design, an exclusive wood….
 And even so, sometimes we get almost the same price as a store.

 Our strong point as designers-artisans is the personalized treatment that can be given to each piece of furniture that leaves the workshop.
 As some client said talking about custom rustic tables: “it’s like a childbirth” there is a whole process to follow, step by step until the result is the furniture made with love and affection to enjoy it for a lifetime …